Allied Health Programs

-The Chesapeake College Radiologic Sciences Degree prepares students to deliver radiologic services and patient care.
-Graduates of the program are eligible to site for the certifying examination in radiography given by the American Registry of Radiologic Technologists (ARRT) which is required for Maryland licensure as a radiographer.
+The Chesapeake College Radiologic Sciences Degree Program prepares students to deliver quality radiologic services and patient care.
+Graduates are qualified to sit for the certifying examination in radiography offered by the American Registry of Radiologic Technologists (ARRT) which is required for Maryland licensure as a radiographer.

-- Facilitate proficiency in content knowledge and skills for the college's general education competencies.
+- Facilitate proficiency in program content and skills through the college's general education competencies.

-- Prepare students for the American Registry of Radiologic Technologists examination.
+- Prepare graduates for the American Registry of Radiologic Technologists certifying examination.